evhub/bbopt/README.md

 BlackBoxOptimizer.**normalvariate**(_name_, _mu_, _sigma_, **_kwargs_)

 Create a new parameter modeled by [`random.normalvariate(mu, sigma)`](https://docs.python.org/3/library/random.html#random.normalvariate).

-A shortcut for the standard normal distribution is available via `BlackBoxOptimizer.stdnormal`.
+A shortcut for the standard normal distribution is also available via `BlackBoxOptimizer.stdnormal`.

 _Backends which support **normalvariate**: `hyperopt`, `random`._